reframejs/reframe/docs/usage-manual.template.md

 ## Data Loading !INLINE ./top-link.md #basics

-A page config can be set a function `async getInitialProps()` that Reframe calls every time before the view is rendered.
+The page config `async getInitialProps()` can be used to fetch data before your page's view is rendered.
-(On both the server and in the browser.)
-By using `async getInitialProps()` you can fetch data required by your page's React components.
+The value returned by `async getInitialProps()` is then available to your page's view.

 For example: